-The Old Town Hall is the Main Square’s landmark, which was carefully rebuilt in 1434.
+The Old Town Hall is the Main Square’s landmark that was carefully rebuilt in 1434.
 An underpass was built that serves as an entrance to the town hall from the square.
 This remarkable architectural element has been preserved in all its beauty to this day.
 An expo on the history of the city and its feudal justice is on show in the Old Town Hall.

 The palace houses the Bratislava City Gallery to this day.

-Located at the north-eastern part of Bratislava’s historic center, Primatial Square has become the city’s new center and is considerably one of the beautiful squares in Bratislava.
+Located at the north-eastern part of Bratislava’s historic center, Primatial Square has become the city’s new center and is considered one of the beautiful squares in Bratislava.

-The main landmark in Hodza’s Square is the Presidential Palace, which was built after 1760 as Anton Grassalkovich’s garden palace.
+The main landmark in Hodza’s Square is the Presidential Palace.
+It was built after 1760 as Anton Grassalkovich’s garden palace.

-Touted as one of the most beautiful and liveliest squares, the Slovak National Theatre is the main highlight in Hviezdoslav’s Square, which was built in 1886.
+Touted as one of the most beautiful and liveliest squares built in 1886, the Slovak National Theatre is the main highlight in Hviezdoslav’s Square.

 Is Bratislava interesting for you to visit?
-Or have you been to Bratislava?
+Have you been to Bratislava?
 What are the other places in Bratislava you can recommend?